Child Support Basics

 If either party is unhappy with the order, they can bring a motion for review.
 A motion for review also must be brought within 20 days after receiving the order.
 The parent requesting review of the order can choose to have the Child Support Magistrate or a District Court Judge review the order.
 Again, there is generally not a hearing and no new information may be submitted unless the Child Support Magistrate or Judge requests it.

-What if the custodial parent is on public assistance?
+Child Support and Public Assistance - What if the custodial parent is on public assistance? +

 If the custodial parent is on public assistance such as MFIP, Medical Assistance or Minnesota Care, or is getting a child care subsidy, the state is helping pay support to those children.
 Custodial parents who get public assistance must